sanyal06/aws-labs-1/SAA-Lab01Lnx.md

 You can now login to the public instance by running folowing command
 ```
-ssh -i mykey.pem ec2-user@<Public DNS end point of MyAppServer instance>
+ssh -i mykey.pem ec2-user@<Public DNS end point of MyWebServer instance>
 ```
-Try pinging google.com from here and see that it works.
-You can logout from MyAppServer by running exit command and then login to MyDBServer.
+Try pinging google.com from here.
+It will work because webservers have internet access through IGW.
+You can logout from MyWebServer by running exit command and then login to MyDBServer.
 ```
 ssh -i mykey.pem ec2-user@<Private DNS end point of MyDBServer instance>
 ```